Misconceptions About Sensitive Skin

 - Use natural ingredients such as oatmeal to protect and soothe skin; and other calming ingredients including licorice extract, caffeine, chamomile1.

 *The Obagi Gentle Rejuvenation System is not intended to treat the underlying conditions that may result in sensitive skin.

 - Avoid scents.
 Added fragrances can irritate the skin.

 - Avoid self-medicating.
 A helpful ingredient for one type of sensitivity may irritate another.
 Ensure you know which type of sensitive skin you have before using any of the suggested ingredients to treat your condition.

 The first step in dealing with your sensitive skin is to visit your skin care physician.
-Obagi recently introduced the Gentle Rejuvenation System, our first system specifically designed for sensitive skin.
-Packed with gentle yet powerful ingredients, including Kinetin and Zeatin, the Gentle Rejuvenation System contains essential products to cleanse, calm, correct, and protect sensitive skin – ask your physician if it’s right for you.
+Obagi's Gentle Rejuvenation System is our first system specifically designed for sensitive skin.
+Packed with gentle yet potent ingredients, including Kinetin and Zeatin, the Gentle Rejuvenation System contains essential products to cleanse and calm some types sensitive skin – ask your physician if it’s right for you.

 In addition to a skin care regimen designed to treat your sensitive skin, be sure that you are using non-irritating cosmetics, protecting your skin against harsh elements, especially the sun, and avoiding foods or fabrics that may further irritate your skin.

 References: 1.
 Sensitive Skin.
 American Academy of Dermatology Website.
 Accessed January 20, 2014. http://www.aad.org/media-resources/stats-and-facts/prevention-and-care/sensitive-skin 2.
 20 Common Questions About Sensitive Skin.
 WebMD Website.
 Accessed January 20, 2014. http://www.webmd.com/beauty/sensitive-skin-20-questions